Assessment in EYFS

 During the first few weeks of the Reception Year all children will be assessed using a baseline assessment.
 The results are used to inform planning, set targets and aid early identification of any potential Special Educational Need.

-Children in EYFS will be assessed termly against age specific criteria from Development Matters.
+Children in EYFS will be assessed against age specific criteria from the Development Matters document.
 Children are assessed in the following areas:

 The Prime Areas of Learning:

 The Specific Areas of Learning: